mizumoto-cn/GoBalancer/README.md

-# GoBalancer
+# Go Balancer

-Tiny payload balancer written in go.
+A tiny payload balancer written in go.
 Based on net/http/httputil.
+An layer-7 application and also a payload-balancing library.